 There have been over 111 editions of Artusi's book up to now, and it has been translated into the world's major languages including English.

 Il Talismano della Felicità (The Talisman of Happiness) is another popular cooking manual.
 The book's sales spike every spring, a season traditionally dedicated to marriages, as it continues to be a very popular wedding gift.
 Written by Ada Boni in 1929 and still in print, it is the first Italian cookbook specifically targeted to housewives.
 The 1,054 page tome is considered one of the defining recipe and cooking advice collections about Italian cuisine.

 An abridged and revised edition is available in English, called The Talisman Italian Cookbook: Italy's Bestselling Cookbook Adapted for American Kitchens, translated by Matilda la Rosa and Mario Pei.
 The English translation has left out some recipes of not proven Italian origin and there are also additional recipes added, revised for American tastes.

-Il Cucchiaio d'Argento (The Silver Spoon) is the newest among the classical cookbooks.
+Il Cucchiaio d'Argento (The Silver Spoon) is the newest among the classical cookbooks, yet it became almost immediately a milestone in the history of Italian cuisine.
 First published by the design magazine Domus, its first edition is dated 1950 and it contains about 2,000 recipes from all over Italy.
 Domus still publishes the book to this day both as a single volume and as a series of more agile shorter books dedicated to specific subjects like first courses, main courses, seasonal dishes and so on.
 The Silver Spoon is still considered one of the main references in Italian cooking.